ppy/osu-wiki/wiki/Tournament_Drawings/en.md

 There are 4 buttons in the control panel, let's go over them:

 - **Begin random**
-  - This will start the randomization process, causing the flags on the screen to scroll.
+  - This will start the randomisation process, causing the flags on the screen to scroll.
 - **Stop random**
-  - This will stop the randomization process, causing the scrolling to slow down until eventually stopping and centering on a flag in the middle of the screen.
+  - This will stop the randomisation process, causing the scrolling to slow down until eventually stopping and centring on a flag in the middle of the screen.
 - **Reload**
   - This will reload the `drawings.txt` file.
 - **Reset**